cenodude/DriverSync/README.md

 The `sync_behavior` configuration determines how synchronization handles additions and deletions:
 - **Additive Only:** Adds missing drivers but does not delete any drivers.
 - **Bidirectional:** Adds missing drivers and removes drivers that no longer exist in the other system.

-## Update Existing Entries
-The `update_existing_entries` setting focuses on updating the details of drivers that already exist in both systems without adding or deleting drivers.
+- **Update existing entries:** focuses on updating the details of drivers that already exist in both systems without adding or deleting drivers.

----

 ## When to Use Each